-Create a sweet DIY snow globe ornament kids can help make!
+Create a sweet DIY snow globe ornament kids can make!
 It can be made with a child’s artwork or showcase a favorite photo.
 Grab the free template to help make this cute kid’s craft for the holidays!

 It’s the third day of my series “12 Days of Holiday Crafts” and today I’m sharing a fun DIY snow globe ornament kids can help make for the holidays.
 One of our favorite gifts to give family members every year is a handmade ornament our kids help create.
 They make the sweetest gifts and a wonderful keepsake!